zhon/mockist-style-javascript-tdd-kata/README.md

 How do you run the tests? **Open greeter-test.html in Chrome or Firefox (not IE).**

+## Starting

-How would you write hello world?
+How would you write hello world in javascript?
 ```javascript
 console.log("Hello World!");
 ```